diffusiondata/taxi-demo/README.md

 When a taxi is added it will appear in your list and everyone's *World view*.

-Taxis default to roaming around the town looking for fares.
-When they are not collecting or carrying a passenger they pick a random destination and travel there.
+Taxi behaviour defaults to roaming around the town looking for fares.
+When they are not collecting or carrying a passenger they continually pick a random destination and travel there.
+When they have a fair they first travel to the start of the journey, collect the passenger and then travel to the destination.
+Once the taxi reaches the destination they start roaming again.

 ### Passengers and Auctions